sydasif/python-book/docs/source/09_lab/03_paramiko.md

 ### Done ###
 ```

-#### Connecting to multiple device
+#### Connecting to multiple devices

-In this python script we use `for` loop to connect multiple device.
+In this python script, we use the `for` loop to connect multiple devices.

 ```py
 import paramiko